Steigner/IACS-Inventor_template/README.md

 5) designe component -> new -> and u are ready to create tech. documenatation

 ### Functions
+#### v1.0
+* iTrigger - In iTrigger can be add Title, Part number, Material, Mass(on my oppinion is better by this way), Half-finished, Assembly, Preccision, Author, Approved by, Document type,
+*

 ### Modification part
 If u want just modifed logo in title block documentation, follow: